4 Muslim men were killed in Albuquerque. Here's what we know about them

 Naeem Hussain, 25

-Naeem Hussain, 25, had been a US citizen for less than a month when he became the latest shooting victim found by Albuquerque police officers just before midnight Friday.
+Naeem Hussain, 25, had been a US citizen for less than a month when he was found by Albuquerque police officers just before midnight Friday.

 "He had a lot of dreams and he accomplished some of them," Shahalami said.
 "His others were cut short by this heinous act."